chintai-platform/ethsc-chex/README.md

 # Ethereum Smart Contract for CHEX

-## Initial Setup
+## Initial setup
 Run `./init.sh`

-Note: Make sure to use an up to date version of NodeJS
+Note: Make sure to use an up-to-date version of Node.js